Nitrogen and Irrigation Management

 - Keep good records of N fertilizer and manure applications to help make N management decisions later.

-Over-irrigation results in leaching of nitrate to the groundwater and reduces the efficiency of N fertilizers.
+Over-irrigation results in leaching of nitrate to the groundwater, surface runoff losses and reduces the efficiency of N fertilizers.
 Therefore, irrigation water management is essential for profitable yields and protecting water quality.
 Schedule irrigation according to the guidelines below.

 - Determine the soils moisture content in the effective root zone and its maximum water-holding capacity by measurement or the feel method.
 See 4.700, Estimating Soil Moisture.